Cure Organic Farm

 Minimum Length of Stay: 7 months

 Crew members are responsible for all daily farm operations.
-Field work includes:
+Field work schedule includes:

-Green house and field seeding, transplanting, hand weeding, setting up irrigation, trellising, harvesting, washing and packing produce
+Green house & field seeding, transplanting, hand weeding, setting up irrigation, trellising, harvesting, washing and packing produce.

-Planting and harvesting flowers and making bouquets for CSA and Farmers Market
+Planting and harvesting flowers.
+Making bouquets for CSA and Farmers Market.

-Opportunities for mechanical cultivation, and field prep is available for candidates with experience
+For candidates with more experience opportunities for mechanical cultivation, and field prep is also available.

-General animal care including feeding, watering, collecting eggs, and moving portable fences
+General animal care including feeding, watering, collecting eggs and moving portable fences as needed.

 Each day begins with animal chores and finishes up with watering the green houses, animal chores, cleaning the wash station and putting all equipment away.

 Monday: Focus on flowers and field work.
 Harvest flowers for CSA.
-Seeding, transplanting, setting up irrigation, weeding, mechanical cultivating, bed and field prep.
+Seeding, transplanting, setting up irrigation, weeding, mechanical cultivating, bed & field prep.
 Cooler inventory.

-Tuesday: Focus on harvest and packing.
+Tuesday: Focus on harvest & packing.
 Harvest for CSA distribution, restaurant orders, farmers market and farm store.
 Boulder restaurant deliveries go out Tuesday afternoons.

 Wednesday: Finish harvesting for CSA distribution.
-Cut flowers and make bouquets for market/CSA.
+Cut flowers & make bouquets for market/csa.
 Deliver Denver restaurant orders.
 CSA distribution.

-Thursday: Cut flowers and make bouquets for weekend CSA and farmers markets.
+Thursday: Finish harvest for evening csa distribution.
+Cut flowers & make bouquets for weekend farmers markets.
 Field work including weeding, seeding, transplanting, trellising.

-Saturday: CSA Distribution.
-Boulder Farmers Market.
+Saturday: Boulder Farmers Market.
 Load trucks, drive to markets, set up stand, sell at market.
-Markets finish at 2:00 pm and we’re usually back at the farm and finished for the day by 4:30–5:00 pm.
+Markets finish at 2pm and we are usually back at the farm and finished for the day by 4:30-5pm.

 Skills Desired: We are looking for positive, reliable, responsible, and hardworking individuals who have a great sense of humor and are able to follow directions and communicate well with others.
 Attention to detail is critical and a passion for growing food essential.
-(If you are not a morning person, a farm job probably isn’t a good fit for you as we start each day early.)
-You must also be a team player, punctual, and be able to work in all weather conditions.
+If you are not a morning person, a farm job probably isn’t a good fit for you as we start each day by 6am.
+You must also be a team player, punctual and be able to work in all weather conditions.
 Be prepared for rain, hail, snow, intense sun, wind, cold and heat each day in the field.
 Previous farm or landscape experience is required, and it is essential that candidates are committed to the farming lifestyle and all that it demands.
 Must be in good physical condition and able to lift 50 pounds (squash and potatoes are heavy!).
 A valid driver's license, clean driving record and reliable transportation to and from the farm are required.
-The farm is a non-smoking, drug free environment.
+The farm is a no smoking and drug free environment.